cairo-choi/MSc-portfolio/Cloud Technologies/README.md

 Since the number of nodes is small, I opted for Method 2.
 The commands for downloading the necessary packages are as follows:

-sudo python3 -m pip install numpy

-sudo python3 -m pip install pandas

-sudo python3 -m pip install findspark

-sudo python3 -m pip install transformers

-sudo python3 -m pip install torch

-sudo python3 -m pip install vaderSentiment

-sudo python3 -m pip install textblob
+sudo python3 -m pip install numpy pandas findspark transformers torch vaderSentiment textblob

 ## Data Visualization